electraone/datafiles/manual/src/developers/luaext.md

 ## Electra One Lua extension API

 ### Logger
 The logging is a key element to understanding what is happening inside the controller.
 Electra One Lua API provides the `print ()` command that writes texts that can be observed in the ElectraOne Console application.
+The log messages created with the `print ()` function are always prefixed with the `lua:` text.

 The log messages are, in fact, SysEx messages sent to the CTRL port.
 They carry the timestamp and the text of the message.
 For more details about the console logs, please review the [Electra's MIDI implementation](./midiimplementation.md)